AdobeDocs/experience-platform.en/help/xdm/tutorials/create-schema-ui.md

 # Create a schema using the [!DNL Schema Editor]

-The [!DNL Schema Registry] provides a user interface and RESTful API from which you can view and manage all resources in the Adobe Experience Platform [!DNL Schema Library].
+The [!DNL Schema Registry] provides a user interface and RESTful API from which you can view and manage all resources within the [!DNL Schema Library] in Adobe Experience Platform.
 The [!DNL Schema Library] contains resources made available to you by Adobe, Experience Platform partners, and vendors whose applications you use, as well as resources that you define and save to the [!DNL Schema Registry].

 This tutorial covers the steps for creating a schema using the Schema Editor within [!DNL Experience Platform].
-If you would prefer to compose a schema using the Schema Registry API, please begin by reading the [Schema Registry developer guide](../api/getting-started.md) before attempting the tutorial [creating a schema using the API](create-schema-api.md).
+The appendix to this tutorial also includes steps on how to define a new class to base your schemas on.
+If you prefer to compose a schema using the Schema Registry API instead, start by reading the [Schema Registry developer guide](../api/getting-started.md) before attempting the tutorial on [creating a schema using the API](create-schema-api.md).

-This tutorial also includes steps to [define a new class](#create-new-class) that you could then use to compose a schema.

 ## Getting started